figtools/figgy.docs/faq/index.md

 <br/>

+### What about AWS Secrets Manager?
+Isn't it designed for managing secrets like Figgy?

+Yup!
+AWS Secrets manager has some added functionality allow automated rotation of secrets.
+Like AWS AppConfig, AWS Secrets Manager is also built on top of ParameterStore and as such is completely compatible with Figgy.

 ### Why does Figgy need access to my laptop keychain?

 Figgy _only_ needs access to the `figgy` namespace of your laptop keychain.
 Figgy does not have access to any other